achorein/expo-share-intent-demo/README.md

 # Expo Share Intent Demo

-> **⚠️ a single npm package is now available 🚀 [expo-share-intent](https://github.com/achorein/expo-share-intent).
+> **⚠️ This repo is deprecated ⚠️ a single npm package is now available 🚀 [expo-share-intent](https://github.com/achorein/expo-share-intent) for SDK 49 and 50.
 It simplify a lot project configuration by implementing an expo native module to unify the iOS and Android part**.

 This project demonstrates a functional share intent in an Expo (React Native) project.
 It allows to use Expo's auto-configuration for the `react-native-receive-sharing-intent` package.